Xerox vs. Canon: Which Printer Brand Is Best for Me?

 1. Printer Customization and Personalization

-Both brands have a touchscreen interface with navigational mechanisms, but Xerox has a bit more individual personalization options than its competitor, particularly regarding the use of applications.
+Both brands have a touchscreen interface with navigational mechanisms, but Xerox has a bit more individual personalization options than its competitors, particularly regarding application use.

-Printer apps have become a popular choice for print consumers that want to automate basic office tasks and increase productivity in the workplace.
+Printer apps are becoming a popular choice for print consumers who want to automate basic office tasks and increase productivity in the workplace.

-Xerox has its own App Gallery, with over 70 apps currently available, and you can create and write your own printer apps via the Xerox Personalized Application Builder Program.
-You can also customize the feature lists for each app and tailor the home screen of the machine by each individual user with authentication credentials.
+Xerox has its own App Gallery, with over 70 apps currently available.
+You can create and write your own printer apps via the Xerox Personalized Application Builder Program.
+You can also customize the feature lists for each app and tailor the machine's home screen by each individual user with authentication credentials.

-While Canon has its own list of apps, like the Canon Ink & Toner Finder and Canon Message In Print, they do not contain as many options as the Xerox App Gallery does.
+While Canon has its own list of apps, like the Canon Ink & Toner Finder and Canon Message In Print, they don’t have as many options as the Xerox App Gallery does.

 For examples of the different user interfaces, see the images below: